aiijazfatima/dev-heatwave-genai/connect-dbs-vscode/connect-dbs-vscode.md

 - Setup MySQL Shell for Visual Studio Code.
 - Connect to the OCI tenancy.
-- Connect to the DB System.
+- Connect to the HeatWave instance.

 ### Prerequisites